 Buddhism is one of the main world religions inspired by a very ancient tradition and by the teachings of Gautama the Buddha, and around 400 million followers in the world .
 It is mainly practiced in Sri Lanka, Thailand, Cambodia, Laos, Burma, Bhutan and Mongolia, China and Tibet.
 It is the state religion in Cambodia and Bhutan.

-Buddhism is a series of practices, disciplines, writings and oral traditions handed down and filtered by different oriental cultures over the millennia, with a great variety of ramifications.
+Buddhism is a series of practices, disciplines, writings on personal and spiritual growth, an oral tradition handed down and filtered by different oriental cultures over the millennia, with a great variety of ramifications.
 These teachings are brought together in scriptures called Canons: the main ones are the Pali Canon, the Chinese Canon and the Tibetan Canon.

 In addition to being a religion, it is also considered an existential philosophy that inspires a non-materialistic lifestyle, aimed at compassion, altruism and meditation.
 There are different types of Buddhism, each one born of the culture of the country in which it developed.